 3. Light the newspaper and close the door.
-Gradually build up the fire by adding a few 3-5" (80-120mm) diameter splits.
+Within 10-15 minutes the fire should be well established and you may gradually build up the fire by adding a few 3-5" (80-120mm) diameter splits.
 If this is one of the first few "break-in" fires, let the fire burn brightly, and then let it die out.